SolidRun/lx2160a_build/README.md

 The sources are pulled from NXP's codeaurora repository and patched after being clone using the patches in the patches/ directory

 ## Build with Docker
-A docker image providing a consistent build environment can be used:
+A docker image providing a consistent build environment can be used as below.
+Since some steps require mounting a loopback device, you need to grant permission for the container to do so when launching:

 1. build container image (first time only)
    ```